moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/quickstart.md

 echo "export DBT_PROFILES_DIR=../.dbt/" >> ~/.bash_profile
 source ~/.bash_profile
 ```
-12. Navigate to the `mojap_derived_tables` directory to run `dbt` commands.
+12. Navigate to the `mojap_derived_tables` directory in Terminal to run `dbt` commands.
 Check you have an active connection,
 ```
 dbt debug
 ```